Meridian House: Architecture

 Perhaps as fine a piece of work of its kind as this country can show ...
 Certainly the manner of this house has not in this country been better done, not only in terms of stylistic authenticity, but in terms of pure architecture, meaning good taste in selectivity, in elimination, in execution.
 It cannot from its nature do otherwise than set a standard which should endure permanently.

 After undergoing a major renovation in 1994, Meridian House's principal rooms retain their architectural detail as well as some of the original decorative features, such as the 18th-century European overdoor paintings and antique brass hardware and lighting fixtures.
 The classical symmetry of the Louis XVI style is reflected throughout the house.

 Dining room

 The dining room features a beautiful Mortlake tapestry, which has been dated by experts as late 17th century.
 The tapestry, purchased by the Laughlin family in England at the turn of the century, depicts the legendary reception given Alexander the Great by the Greek philosopher Diogenes.
 An almost identical tapestry hangs in Holyrood Palace in Edinburgh, Scotland.

 The dining room also features two portraits - one of Ambassador Laughlin and one of his daughter, Gertrude Laughlin Chanler, as a child.
 A portrait of Mrs. Laughlin hangs nearby in the Chairmen's Study.
-All three were painted by Philippe de Laszlo, the renowned portrait artist of the early 20th century.
+All three were painted by Philip de László, the renowned portrait artist of the early 20th century.